Much of a nation's history, and more of its

 to flatter the natural sympathy for these Quixotic expeditions.

-near Temple Bar, and opposite The Palgrave's Head; in honour
+near Temple Bar, and opposite The Palgrave's Head;

 of Sir Francis Drake, the circumnavigator.